 Additionally, each college/school and department has a designated power-user who leads photo distribution for their department or college.
 Check with your dean’s office or department's director to identify the power-user in your unit.

 Please click the button below and enter your Drake Banner ID and password below to obtain Drake University’s SmugMug account credentials.

-University Communications and Marketing (UCM) holds a portrait session once during the fall and spring semesters.
-The sessions will be located in the study room next to Pomerantz Stage in the Olmsted Center.
-These sessions are free to all faculty and staff.
-High-resolutions portraits are made available for download through SmugMug.
+University Communications and Marketing (UCM) holds open portrait sessions during the fall and spring semesters.
+The sessions rotate around campus making it more convenient for the campus community.
+These sessions are free to all faculty, staff, and students.
+High-resolution portraits are made available for download through SmugMug.
 Please refer to OnCampus for more information.

 Most people already have an amazing camera in their pocket.
 Smartphone cameras now have great capabilities and can be used to effectively capture most events.